WDI-SEA/notes/16-react/react-router/react-router-full.md

 # Installing React Router
 Let's install **React Router**.

-Hit `ctrl-c` to stop the running app, so that we can use the terminal!

 Since React Router is a third-party library, we'll need to use to download React Router and save it as a dependency in our project.

 In your terminal, enter: